COSC3020/detecting-isomorphism-rmille70/README.md

 What is the worst-case big $\Theta$ time complexity of your algorithm?

-- In the worst case, the checkIsomorph function explores many potentially invalid mappings due many vertices sharing the same degree.
-The outerloop of checkIsomorph would iterate through every possible vertex assignments for each vertex ($v*v$).
-The inner loop then iterates through each vertices edges ($v^2 * e.$) Thus the worst-case time complexity is bounded by $\Theta(v^2 * e)$ where v is the number of vertices and e is the average number of edges per vertex.
+- In the worst case, we compare all vertices in graph1 to all vertices in graph2 (v*v), then in the recursive step, we check to see if that particular mapping works (v! possible mappings), thus the worst case time complexity can be bounded by $\Theta(v^2 * v!)$